jasondebolt/cloudformation-course/README.md

 ### Prerequisites (2 minutes)
 * Create an AWS account

-#### A taste of CloudFormation (2 minutes)
+#### Create the most basic CloudFormation stack (5 minutes)
 * CloudFormation is made up of stacks.
 Stacks are a set of useful things in AWS, like S3 buckets and EC2 instances.
 We call these useful things "resources" in CloudFormation.
+All CloudFormation stacks must have at least 1 resource.
-* CloudFormation resources can be created, updated, rolled back, and deleted.
+* CloudFormation resources can be created, updated, and deleted.
+* Create a stack.
+* Update the stack.
+* Delete the stack.
+* Create the stack again.
-* Let's create an S3 bucket.
+* Add a file to the bucket.
+* Try deleting the stack.
-* Let's destroy the bucket.
+* Delete the file from the bucket.
+* Delete the stack.

 #### Basic Template Anatomy
 * Parameters
 * Resources
 * Outputs

+#### Create a n

 #### More Template Anatomy
 * Conditions